 - ScotchBlue™ Painter’s Tape Multi-Surface with Advanced Edge-LockTM Paint Line Protector 2093EL

-- Heat tolerant paint or spray, I used these spray paints (make sure the paint is heat resistant up to 120 degrees)
+- Heat tolerant paint or spray — I used Montana Gold Acrylic Spray Paints.
+Make sure that the paint you select is heat resistant up to 120 degrees.

 Once your baked goods or casseroles are ready to be served, place them on top of your colorful trivets to keep the table safe and add interest to your holiday tabletops!